Saudi's 'Cutback' Increased Crude Exports To U.S.

 One explanation is that OPEC's year-over-year "cuts" were not cuts at all.
 Data from the U.S. Energy Department show OPEC production (crude + other liquids) averaged 38.79 million barrels per day (mmbd) from January - April 2017.
 Over the same period in 2016, they averaged 38.36 mmbd.
 OPEC production actually increased by 430,000 b/d.

-Another possibility is that the reports by OPEC's secondary sources made not really be that accurate.
+Another possibility is that the reports by OPEC's secondary sources may not really be that accurate.
 The cuts amount to about 5 percent of production and secondary sources do not indicate the error of their estimates; i.e., their reporting errors could exceed 5 percent.

 I was able to find one explanation from a secondary source for their methodology.
 As it turns out, their sources are confidential, and so there is no transparency about what information they are using.
 In addition, they use national oil companies and ministry sources